All you need to know about prepayment meters.

 Don’t worry, if you run out and can’t make it to a top up point you can access emergency credit, which you simply pay back next time you top up.
 You will need to pay back the full emergency credit used, plus any standing charges and debt repayments that accumulated, before you can add additional credit to your meter.

-Most meters provide up to £10 emergency credit for electricity.
-As well as £10 for gas if you have dual fuel meters.
+Emergency credit is £10 for gas if you have dual fuel meters.
 This credit can be accessed when you drop below £2 for gas or 50p for electricity.
 Simply pop your key or card into your meter and press the red A button for gas credit or the blue B button for electricity credit.

 Top tips for using a prepayment meter.